 Sinatra’s performance tells anyone who is listening that despite his various recorded forays into schlockiness from the late 1960s on (in obvious pursuit of the pop charts), he remained fundamentally a singer of extraordinary discernment and taste, and, when he granted himself the freedom to do just what he wanted to do, he could always do something truly astounding.

 Listening to this recording cannot but make Sinatra fans dream of what he might have done had he focused on this approach and made a whole album of such intimate and mature ballads at this stage of his career.
 He might have achieved something enormous, something to compare with his very greatest albums like In the Wee Small Hours and Only the Lonely.
-He could have made something gigantic and timeless, truly for the ages.
+He might have made something gigantic and timeless, truly for the ages.

 But, in a way, after all, he did.
 For three minutes and thirty-odd seconds, at least.
 It’s Sinatra.
 It’s perfect.
 “It’s Sunday.”